appbaseio/reactivesearch/content/docs/reactivesearch/vue/overview/ReactiveBase.md

-/---
+---
 title: 'ReactiveBase'
 meta_title: 'ReactiveBase'
 meta_description: 'ReactiveBase is a container component that wraps all the `ReactiveSearch` components together.'
+keywords:
+    - reactivesearch
+    - quickstart
+    - appbase
-keywords: - reactivesearch - reactivebase - appbase - elasticsearch
+    - elasticsearch
 sidebar: 'docs'
 nestedSidebar: 'vue-reactivesearch'
 ---

 **ReactiveBase** is a container component that wraps all the `ReactiveSearch` components together.
 It binds the backend app (data source) with the UI view components (elements wrapped within ReactiveBase), allowing a UI component to be reactively updated every time there is a change in the data source or in other UI components.